About Us .

 AIM Roots

-Engage with and strengthen strategic partnerships with a range of front line black and minoritised women’s organisations and others working on violence against women and related issues.
+Engage with and strengthen strategic partnerships with a range of front line black and minority women’s organisations working on violence against women and related issues.

 Our objectives:

-• Engage with and strengthen strategic partnerships and networks with a range of front line black and minoritised women’s organisations working on violence against women and girls.
+• Engage with and strengthen strategic partnerships and networks with a range of front line black and minoritised women’s organisations working on violence against women and girls and related issues.

-• Identify key issues and themes arising from front line casework to support legal, policy and campaigning work.
+• Identify and strategise on key issues and themes arising from front line casework to support legal, policy and campaigning work.

-• Work in partnership to hold key state and community institutions to account.
+• Work with others to hold key state and community institutions to account.

-• Undertake research and policy work in collaboration with a range of appropriate organisations, experts and individuals.
+• Undertake research and policy work in collaboration with a range of appropriate organisations, experts and individuals to address equality and justice deficits in law and social policy.

 02